AaronMHurst/PyGammaRAD/README.md

 >>> am = pg.AngularMomentum()
 ```

-To help illustrate the workflow and utility of the software, inclduing verification of methods against published results and tabulated data, the project comes with three different `Jupyter Notebooks` for the user to run through:
+To help illustrate the workflow and utility of the software, inclduing verification of methods against published results and tabulated data, the project comes with four different `Jupyter Notebooks` for the user to run through:

 * `am_coupling_check.ipynb`: Provides a useful guide for executing angular momentum methods involving Clebsch-Gordan and Racah coefficients in addition to the Wigner *3-j*, *6-j*, and *9-j* symbols.
 Well-known published results are compared and verified in this `Notebook`.